justmisosoup/CodePath-Assignment5-Tumblr/README.md

 This assignment is to show a custom Tab Bar Navigation along with a modal transition animation.

-**Time spent:** 1.5 hours thus far
+**Time spent:** 8.5 hours thus far

 **Completed user stories:**

 _Required_

-* [ ] Required: Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
+* [x] Required: Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
-* [ ] Required: Compose button should modally present the compose screen.
+* [x] Required: Compose button should modally present the compose screen.

 _Optional_

-* [ ] Optional: Compose screen is faded in while the buttons animate in.
+* [x] Optional: Compose screen is faded in while the buttons animate in.
-* [ ] Optional: Discover bubble should bob up and down unless the SearchViewController is tapped.
+* [x] Optional: Discover bubble should bob up and down unless the SearchViewController is tapped.
+* [ ] Optional: Login button should show animate the login form over the view controller.

 **Notes:**